unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Boolean
 {: .label }

-Turn this on if you want to apply multiple filters together.
+"applyMultipleFilters" enables a user to apply multiple filters together.

 ### Default Value
 {: .no_toc }